 An ancient landscape

-The landscape of Daintree National Park began to form about 400 million years ago when Australia was still part of the great super-continent, Gondwana.
+The landscape of Daintree National Park (CYPAL) began to form about 400 million years ago when Australia was still part of the great super-continent, Gondwana.
 Ancient rivers carried sediments to the coast, which was then situated more than 100 km west of its present position.

 Eventually, the movement of the earth's crust lifted these marine deposits, raising a vast area of metamorphic and granite rock far above the sea levels of today.
 Subsequent erosion of the softer metamorphic rock has exposed the harder underlying granite and resulted in the mountainous, coastal ranges we see today.